 The Holiday Resort turns into a Spanish Carnival Zone

 It was all about celebrating equality and self-displaying diversity of gender definition and sexual orientation.
-Part of the parade was, of course, provocating and opening-up the narrow-minded view of the world of the western European tourists.
-The contrast between fetish dressed gay guys kissing on the street and tourists trying to capture the “Spanish Carnival” was incredible.
+Part of the parade was, of course, provocation and opening up the narrow-minded view of the world of the western European tourists.
+The contrast between fetish-dressed gay guys kissing on the street and tourists trying to capture the “Spanish Carnival” was incredible.
 And so was the atmosphere along the Av.
 Madrid at Playa Levante on our truck and on the road.

 Parade from Rincón de Loix to Julio Iglesias Arena

 Even though it started raining on halfway, the people’s mood stayed exuberant cheered up by the demonstrators of the parade and us on the last truck waving our rainbow flag.
 One of the highlights of the second half of the route was the rainbow crosswalk at Av. de Europa.
 When the parade hit the Av. del Mediterráneo, there was just a short part left before we arrived at the Plaza de SS.
 MM. los Reyes de Espana with the entrance to the Julio Iglesias arena.
 At the main stage in the arena, the free open-air party after the parade was the best completion of the day we could have wished for.

 Our Best Photos of Benidorm Gay Pride Rainbow Carnival Spain

-The Parade in Benidorm was a fantastic and well-organized Gay Pride event, divers, fancy and sometimes really trashy but especially peacefully.
-Although it seemed sometimes, that the people lining up along the parade route had no idea what was happening, the demonstrators and spectators enjoyed themselves while watching the colorful, self-confident crowd.
-During the whole pride week, we felt very safe, loved and accepted, despite the fact, that a lot of tourists turned their head when we walked hand-in-hand through the streets of Benidorm.
+The Parade in Benidorm was a fantastic and well-organized Gay Pride event, divers, fancy, and sometimes really trashy but especially peaceful.
+Although it sometimes seemed, that the people lining up along the parade route had no idea what was happening, the demonstrators and spectators enjoyed themselves while watching the colorful, self-confident crowd.
+During the whole pride week, we felt very safe, loved, and accepted, despite the fact, that many tourists turned their heads when we walked hand-in-hand through the streets of Benidorm.
 Spain is one of the most LGBTQ+ friendly countries in the world, Benidorm is no exception.
 A special thanks go to Visit Benidorm and Valencia Region for making this trip possible.
 Nevertheless, our opinion, writings, and photos/videos are our own, as always.

 Karl & Daan.